datsoftlyngby/soft2020spring-AI/README.md

 # soft2020spring-AI
-## Learning Resources  for  AI@CPHBUS  by Dora Dimitrova
+## Programming Examples as Learning Resources for AI
+## by Dora Dimitrova at CPHBusiness DK